rebelsky/sams-assorted-musings-reflections/staff-growth-2020-02-16.md

 positions I mentioned above are at least as important or more important than faculty positions?
-Certainly; Do I think we should be discussing whether funds should go to a new staff position or a new faculty position, rather than keeping new faculty positions completely off the table?
+Certainly; Do I think we should be discussing whether funds should go to a new staff position or a new faculty position [17], rather than keeping new faculty positions completely off the table?
 Obviously.
 Would I like to see the list of added (and removed) positions?
 That would be enlightening.